1

 Compatible military grade and assignment required prior to the effective date of placement.
 This is a Title 32 excepted service position that requires membership in a compatible military assignment in the employing state's National Guard.
 Applicants who are not currently a member of the National Guard must be eligible for immediate membership.
 If you are not sure you are eligible for military membership, please contact a National Guard recruiter PRIOR to applying for this position.

-Military Grades: Enlisted E2 to E9; Warrant Officer WO1 to CW2
+Military Grades: Officer 01 to 03; Warrant Officer WO1 to CW3; Enlisted E4 to E8

-SPECIALIZED EXPERIENCE: Must have one year of specialized experience, education or training equivalent at the GS-07 level.
-Must have a basic working knowledge of National Guard missions, organizations, and personnel programs.
-Must have experiences, education and training in personnel programs gained in a classroom or as an on-the-job trainee.
+SPECIALIZED EXPERIENCE: Must have at least one year of specialized experiences at the GS-07 level or the equivalent which provided a basic working knowledge of National Guard missions, organizations, and personnel programs.
+Must have a basic knowledge and experiences of personnel programs gained in a classroom or as an on-the-job trainee.
 Have knowledge-based competency of human resources business elements and can discuss terminology, concepts, principles, and issues related to this competency.
 Experienced in using references and resource materials and experienced in program functions such as, maintaining personnel records, counseling, or classification and assignments.
-Experiences may include performing personnel functions associated with preparing and maintaining position descriptions and manual records, personnel classification or usage, quality force management, managing personnel records and researching record data.
+Experiences may include performing personnel functions associated with preparing and maintaining manual records, personnel classification or usage, quality force management, managing personnel records and researching record data.
 Experienced in operating a computer and using varied computer programs.
+Experience in human resources programs related to Strength Maintenance Program: recruitment, retention, and attrition of all Health Care, Chaplain, and Staff Judge Advocate (SJA) professionals within the state.
+Must have knowledge to serve as a principle point of contact for applicants and other interested parties during the recruiting and application process.

 Education